Menu

 The hypothalamus sends a signal to the pituitary gland, which stimulates the pituitary to secrete TSH.
 This TSH then tells the thyroid gland to secrete hormones, such as T3 and T4.

-So imagine it like this:
+So imagine it like this (simplified):

 Hypothalamus (sends signal to) > Pituitary (sends signal to) > Thyroid

-So, the hypothalamus and the pituitary gland work to ensure the thyroid functions correctly, releasing the hormones (T3 and T4) and the amounts of them that we need, in order to feel well.
-However, having hypothyroidism, this doesn’t always happen.
-A problem can be that the hypothalamus, the pituitary or the thyroid itself not doing its job in this sequence.
+The hypothalamus and the pituitary gland work to ensure the thyroid functions correctly, releasing the hormones (T3 and T4) and the amounts of them that we need, in order to feel well.

 In primary hypothyroidism, your thyroid is being stimulated properly, but it isn’t producing enough thyroid hormones (T3 and T4).
 This means that the thyroid itself is the source of the problem.
 This is what most of us with hypothyroidism have.